BanuNathan/BanuNathan/README.md

 # Banu Nathan
 ####  Data Science certifcate from [Rutgers University, NB](https://www.rutgers.edu)

+## Highlight Projects
+- [Housing Price Prediction](https://github.com/paulgarias/project3group03) - Built	a	model	to predict	the	sale	prices	of	houses	in	a	Seattle	suburb	using	machine-learning based multiple regression (built in Python), after	utilizing	scikit	to	evaluate	the	approach best	suited	for	the available	dataset.
+Utilized	Tableau	and	Plotly	for visualization of	relationships	between	the	variables	in	the	dataset.
+- [Volcanic Activity Visualizer](https://github.com/ashante112/Project2-Team2) - Built an interactive and geographically accurate visualization of volcanic activities around the globe.
+Brought awareness to recent large-scale eruptions such as those of Saint Soufrere.

 ## Coding languages and Technologies
 <p float = "left">
   <img src="https://img.icons8.com/color/48/000000/javascript.png" alt="JS"/>